Raku/nqp/docs/ops.markdown

 ## nativecallrefresh
 Refresh the C-based data backing the Perl 6 object.
 This op should only be used if changes have been made to the C-data, and these changes are not being reflected in the Perl 6 object.

+# <a id="thread"></a> Thread opcodes

+## newthread
+* `newthread(block, app_lifetime --> vm_thread)

+Takes a block to execute in a thread, and a 1 to indicate that the thread will be killed if the main thread finishes, or 0 to keep the thread running even after the main thread has finished.
+Returns a vm_thread object that can be passed to the other thread related opcodes.

+## threadid
+* `threadid(vm_thread --> int)

+Returns the numeric thread ID of the given vm_thread object.

+## threadrun
+* `threadrun(vm_thread)

+Actually start running the code specified in the creation of the vm_thread object.

+## threadyield
+* `threadyield()

+Tell the scheduler to prefer another thread then the thread this is being executed in, for now.

+## threadjoin
+# `threadjoin(vm_thread)

+Wait for the thread, indicated by the vm_thread object, to be finished.

 # <a id="async"></a> Asynchronous Operations